Beliavsky/Fortran-code-on-GitHub/README.md

 [Fortran Data Compression](https://github.com/SokolAK/Fortran-Data-Compression): sample programs demonstrating the ability to compress/decompress data on the fly when writing to or reading from a file in Fortran using named pipes (FIFOs), by SokolAK

+[IO Fortran Library](https://github.com/acbbullock/IO-Fortran-Library): module providing high level routines for doing internal and external IO, by Austin C. Bullock.
+In particular, the module provides a handful of generic interfaces for performing string-based and array-based IO that are useful for recording program data, reading data into programs, and for writing formatted logs and output.

 [io_utilities](https://github.com/arjenmarkus/io_utilities): modules to help with input and output, by Arjen Markus: <b>cmdparse</b> parser for minimalistic commands (keyword and zero or more arguments), <b>keyvars</b> read in INI-files and fill in the values of the variables automatically, can also save the data in an INI-file,
 <b>progressbar</b> presents a progress bar on the screen (supports different styles)